DerZwergGimli/solscan-api/README.md

 If you find any issues please create an [Issue](https://github.com/DerZwergGimli/solscan-api/issues) and provide the following data:

-- Endpoint that is not working properly.
+- Endpoint: Endpoint that is not working properly.
-- All Parameters that you have used for making that request.
+- Parameters: All Parameters that you have used for making that request.
-- JSON Data of the response.
+- JSON: JSON Data of the response.

 ## Usage